 From the start, Elizabeth was extraordinary.
 She was born two months premature in a set of quadruplet girls.
 For over a year, everything seemed normal, until Elizabeth’s parents realized she wasn’t sitting up on her own and couldn’t crawl or walk like her sisters.

-The doctors diagnosed her with Cerebral Palsy, which is a condition caused by a lack of oxygen to an infant’s brain (asphyxia) during childbirth.
-There are multiple complications and symptoms that can arise from a condition like Cerebral Palsy, and it’s rarely the same for each person affected.
+The doctors diagnosed her with Cerebral Palsy, a condition caused by a lack of oxygen to an infant’s brain during childbirth.
+Multiple complications and symptoms can arise from Cerebral Palsy, and it’s rarely the same for each person affected.
 Some of the potential symptoms of cerebral palsy may include:

 - Muscle tone variation

 - Difficulty with coordination and motor skills

 - Delayed development

 Elizabeth has now lived with Cerebral Palsy for almost 24 years.
 For her, the condition affects her whole body and many aspects of her life.

 “Thankfully,” she says, “I do not have to face this challenge alone.”